lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

     ...
 }
 ```
+Also note that we have removed also the configuration parameter for a default texture.
+We will not need this anymore.

 Back to the `GlobalBuffers` class, the next method is the `cleanup()` method, which frees all the resources that were allocated during the initialization.
 ```java